3 years old

 Single, short furry male ISO family to love: Hi there, I’m Willy.
 I used to be in a family that had a lot of noisy kids and a mom that had some personal problems.
 One night she got into a spot of trouble and I was with her.
 These scary people in dark uniforms were yelling at her and she was very angry.
 I became scared and wanted to protect my mom; so I showed those scary people how tough I could be by barking and snapping at them.
-I was so scared of them, but soon learned they were the kindest of people and they kept me safe from harm by taking me to the local pound.
+I was so scared of them, but soon learned they were the kindest of people and they kept me safe from harm by taking me to the local dog holding facility.
 I didn’t like it there as I was really scared and howled and cried for my mom to come find me.
-From time to time, the kind ladies at the pound would let me hang out in their office and snuggle in their laps.
+From time to time, the kind ladies at the facility would let me hang out in their office and snuggle in their laps.
 After well over a month, I got my freedom ride with my new foster mom who is with Power of the Paw.

-After being in the slammer, I learned to show other dogs what a tough guy I am by barking and kicking dirt up with my feet.
+Because of my previous experiences I tend to show other dogs what a tough guy I am by barking and kicking dirt up with my feet.
 Sometimes, I might even try to show them my teeth, but I have no real bite.
 See, that is how we small fellows make ourselves look bigger.
-At first I really wanted to show them how brave and macho I really felt I could be.
-But my foster mom, dad, and my new furry sisters knew it was all bravado and saw me for who I really am.
+At first I really want to show them how brave and macho I really feel I can be.
+But my foster mom, dad, and my new furry sisters know it is all bravado and see me for who I really am.
 I am really a sweet, cuddly little gentleman that just wants to love someone and protect them.
-After being here for several days, I now feel comfortable enough to play with one of my fur sisters that are bigger than me.
-I like to run around in the yard with her and we wrestle a little.
-I even like the big black cat that is almost bigger than me too!
-I did feel that I had show him who was boss around here first; but I quickly learned that he really runs the show.
+After being here for several weeks, I now feel comfortable enough to let my real personality show.
+I like to run around in the yard with my foster sisters and we wrestle A LOT.
+I even have come to like the big black cat that is almost bigger than me too!
+I did feel at first that I had to show him who was boss; but I quickly learned that he really runs the show.

 Your message has been sent to Power of the Paw.